-The UVLS region is approximately 84% forested, consistent with the rest of the state.
+The UVLS region is approximately forested, consistent with the rest of the state.
+In general terms, forested ecosystems are thought to be more resilient to climate change than freshwater habitats.

-Additionally, they depend on ecosystems. physical features, such as volume, quality and flow as well as water temperature and the impacts to these ecosystems often come from distant locations.
-54 Currently, freshwater ecosystems make up about 6% of the Region's land area.
-While total annual precipitation is not expected to change significantly the timing and stochastic nature of the predicted storm events will likely have sometimes dramatic impacts.
-The predicted increase of the frequency of 100-year floods and overall changes in precipitation will likely mean less predictable, seasonal increases in surface water as well as seasonal changes in soil moisture due to higher temperatures and longer periods of drought.55 These effects are certain to changes water temperatures which may result in reduced oxygen levels in streams and lakes, leading to declines in aquatic species diversity and increased stress on coldwater fisheries.56 than freshwater habitats.
 However, some forest types may be more vulnerable than others.
 The complex community dynamics within forested ecosystems make it quite difficult to precisely predict the impacts to the biodiversity in the Region.
 As individual species react to increases and changes in temperature based on individual tolerances entire communities may change and shift within the region, and new community compositions may form as southern species that were at the northern edge of their range migrate north.
-Some species complex groups may migrate together, such as the predicted expansion of the oak-hickory complex northward and the contraction of aspen-birch habitat.57 Some species that already subsist in restricted habitats may be extirpated from the Region, such as the balsam fir, if there is no habitat available to move to.
-The greater stress on trees from changes in temperature and precipitation will likely increase the frequency of the pine beetle pest and other insect attacks will become more frequent as milder winters encourage the early emergence forest pests and reduced mortality of some forest insect pests.58 In general, it is predicted that the hardwood-pine forests of the state and Region will move northerly and upslope and that the Appalachian oak-pine forests will increase in extent.59 land use conversion.
+Some species complex groups may migrate together, such as the of the oak-hickory predicted expansion complex northward and the contraction of aspen-birch habitat.57 Some species that already subsist in restricted habitats may be extirpated from the Region, such as the balsam fir, if there is no habitat available to move to.
+The greater stress on trees from changes in temperature and precipitation will likely increase the frequency of the pine beetle pest and other insect attacks will become more frequent as milder winters encourage the early emergence forest pests and reduced mortality of some forest insect pests.58 In general, it is predicted that the hardwood-pine forests of the state and Region will move northerly and upslope and that the Appalachian oak-pine forests will increase in extent.59

+The Region's forests ecosystems will also continue to be threatened by development and land use conversion.
 This causes a loss of forestland, but also causes habitat fragmentation which reduces species capacity to adapt to a changing climate as their habitats become increasingly smaller and disconnected.
 While NH is the second most forested state in the US, with about 84% of the land forested, the state has lost more than 148,000 acres of forest to development since 1997.
-Another 288,000 acres (5% of forestland, statewide) are projected to be lost by 2025.60 Increased demand for alternative energy facilities and their associated transmission lines is likely to add additional fragmentation of habitat to the Region's forest landscapes, particularly higher elevation forests and ridge lines.61
+Another 288,000 acres (5% of forestland, statewide) are projected to be lost by 2025.60 demand for alternative energy facilities and their associated transmission lines is likely to add additional fragmentation of habitat to the Region's forest landscapes, particularly higher elevation forests and ridge lines.61